HEIC vs PNG: Which Format is Better?

 Here's a real-world example of the same 12MP iPhone photo:

-Pro Tip: For the best balance of quality and file size when sharing photos online, consider converting HEIC to WebP.
+Pro Tip: For the best balance of quality and file size when sharing photos online, consider converting HEIC to WebP using our free converter.
 It offers near-PNG quality with file sizes close to HEIC.
+Have many photos?
+Use our batch converter to process them all at once.

 Convert HEIC to PNG Instantly